-Unit Integration Testing (UIT) had been a challenge because there had been no one tool that helped in XHR programming and unit integration validations in an efficient way until Cypress arrived.
-Cypress was first released in 2015 and started becoming popular in 2018 with version 2.0.0.
+Unit Integration Testing (UIT) had been a challenge because there was no tool that could help in XHR programming and unit integration validations in an efficient way until Cypress arrived.
+Cypress started releasing versions in 2015 and became popular in 2018 with version 2.0.0.

-This book explores Cypress scripts that help implement ‘shift left testing,’ which is a dream come true for many software testers.
-Shift left occurs in a majority of testing projects, but it could not be implemented fully because tools were unavailable and knowledge was lacking about the possibilities of testing early in the life cycle.
-Shift left is a key testing strategy to help testing teams focus less on identifying defects and more on developing practices to prevent defects.
+This book explores Cypress scripts that help implement ‘shift left testing’, which is a dream come true for many software testers.
+Shift left occurs in the majority of testing projects, but could not be implemented fully because tools were unavailable and knowledge was lacking about the possibilities of testing early in the life cycle.
+Shift left is a key testing strategy to help testing teams focus less on defect identifications and more on developing practices to prevent defects.

-Cypress scripts can help front-end developers and quality engineers work together to find defects soon after web components are built.
-These web components can be tested immediately after build with Cypress Test-Driven Development (TDD) scripts.
+Cypress scripts can help front-end developers and quality engineers to work together to find defects soon after web components are built.
+These components can be tested immediately after they are built with Cypress Test Driven Development (TDD) scripts.
 Thus, defects can be fixed straight away during the development stage.
-Testing teams do not have to worry about finding these defects again in a later development stage because Cypress tests keep verifying components in later stages.
-Subsequently, defect fixes become much cheaper than when other tools are used.
-The book also covers Behavior-Driven Development (BDD)-based gherkin scripts and the Cypress-cucumber pre-processor, which can improve test scenario coverage.
+Testing teams do not have to worry about finding these same defects in a later development stage because Cypress tests keep verifying components in the later stages.
+Defect fixing has become much cheaper with Cypress than when other tools are used.
+The book also covers Behaviour Driven Development (BDD)-based Gherkin scripts and the Cypress Cucumber preprocessor, which can improve test scenario coverage.

-Automated Software Testing with Cypress was written to help testing teams with their BDD and TDD needs.
-Two distinct open source repositories are provided in github to help start running Cypress tests in no taime!
+Automated Software Testing with Cypress is written to fulfil the BDD and TDD needs of testing teams.
+Two distinct open source repositories are provided in Github to help start running Cypress tests in no time!

 Table of Contents